 Fake Morgan Dollars Being Struck

-This is a closer photo of the coin press in the previous image.
-Several freshly struck fake Morgan Dollars lie to the right of the machine.
-They look like they might even be Proof Morgans, which would almost certainly be struck on a machine that uses hand-fed coin blanks, but some of the machinery in this operation looks pretty old so maybe they're just normal Morgans after all.
-Whatever quality of striking they have, whether it be Proof or normal, one thing is certain: they're FAKE!Continue to 4 of 24 below.
+Several freshly struck fake Morgan silver dollars lie to the right of the machine.
+They look like they might even be proof Morgans, which would almost certainly be struck on a machine that uses hand-fed coin blanks, but some of the machinery in this operation looks pretty old so maybe they're just normal Morgans after all.
+Whatever quality of striking they have, whether it be proof or normal, one thing is certain: they're fake.Continue to 4 of 24 below.

 04 of 24